ADA-GWU/3-concurrency-riadabduragimov/README.md

    - Extensive profiling was conducted to identify performance bottlenecks and determine the optimal number of threads for the workload.
    - Multiple configurations were tested to strike the right balance between parallelism and overhead.

----

-### Outcome

-The application of these optimization techniques ensured that the image processing pipeline was as efficient as possible within the constraints of Python's threading model.
-While the GIL prevented substantial gains in multi-threaded performance, techniques such as thread pool limitation, in-place processing, and efficient queue usage helped maintain responsiveness and minimize resource usage.

-For future tasks requiring further performance improvements, adopting alternatives like multiprocessing or GPU-based parallelism can provide substantial benefits.